Double-Target Collaborative Spectrum Sharing for 6G Hybrid Satellite-Terrestrial Networks with User-Centric Channel Pools: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

-As illustrated in Fig.~\ref{fig1}, we consider a HSTN consisting of $N$ terrestrial BSs, $K$ terrestrial MTs equipped with $M$ antenna elements each, and $K$ satellite MTs.
-For the terrestrial part, all the BSs are connected to the central processor.
-The satellite gateway is also connected to the terrestrial central processor by optical fibers, to enable the coordination between satellite and terrestrial systems.
+As illustrated in Fig.~\ref{fig1}, we consider a {coastwise} HSTN consisting of a satellite, $K_s$ satellite MTs, $N$ terrestrial BSs, and $K_t$ terrestrial MTs equipped with $M$ antenna elements each. {The satellite MTs are assumed to be all ship-borne and served in the downlink by the satellite in $K_s$ orthogonal channels, each with a bandwidth of $B$.
+For higher spectrum efficiency, the terrestrial system shares the same frequency band with the satellite part opportunistically.
+All the BSs are connected to a central processor and serve the terrestrial MTs cooperatively in the downlink.
+The terrestrial MTs can be either ship-borne or land-based.
+To enable coordination between the satellite and terrestrial systems, the satellite gateway is also connected to the terrestrial central processor, e.g., by optical fibers.}

+{Without loss of generality, it is assumed that satellite MT $j$ is served in channel $j$, $j = 1,2,...,K_s$, and $K_s \geq K_t$.
+To avoid harmful CCI, the maximum average interference suffered by $K_s$ satellite MTs from the terrestrial system is restricted by $\mathfrak{I}^t_{j}$, $j = 1,2,...,K_s$, respectively.
+Besides, each channel can be shared at most by one terrestrial MT, and each terrestrial MT $i$, $i=1,...,K_t$, is served at most in one channel.
+Meanwhile, to ensure service quality of the terrestrial system, it is required that a minimum average transmission rate $\underline{R}_{i}$ must be achieved for terrestrial MT $i$ once it is served in one of the channels.} To promote spectrum sharing performance, we optimize both channel and power allocation for the terrestrial MTs. {As the target, the number of terrestrial MTs that are served with service quality assurance is maximized firstly, and then the average sum transmission rate of the terrestrial system is maximized.}